Posted on March 22, 2015 in Uncategorized

-As this article on DUI penalties explains, being convicted of drunk driving while in control of a commercial vehicle can also result in longer periods of license restriction.
+Being convicted of drunk driving while in control of a commercial vehicle can also result in longer periods of license restriction.
 The biggest problem with this for many drivers is that it leaves them unable to do their job for the duration of the suspension period.
 This could even result in the loss of their employment altogether.

 If you have been charged with drunk driving and you are concerned about the consequences, you might benefit from the guidance and support of an attorney.
 He or she can help you understand the penalties you might face and may be able to assist you with forming your defense.
 With this in mind, you can work toward ensuring that the court hears your side of the story, so you can improve your chances of avoiding conviction.